fishcus/KAP-manual/en/config/pushdown/README.md

 ## Query Pushdown Configuration

-Kyligence Enterprise supports HOLAP architecture.
-It routes the Cube incapable query into Pushdown Query Engine.
+Kyligence Enterprise integrates a Smart Pushdown engine which works with multiple SQL on Hadoop engines like Hive, SparkSQL and Impala, and also traditional RDBMS/DW like Greenplum, Netezza and SQL Server.

+For queries which cannot be answered by Kyligence Enterprise, they can be routed into Pushdown Query Engine when necessary.

 Continue reading: